gunyu1019/ahttp-client/docs/source/component.rst

 ---------------------
 According to PEP 8 rules, the parameter names of method must be lowercase, with words separated by underscores. `(reference) <https://peps.python.org/pep-0008/#function-and-variable-names>`_

-Queries or headers in an API can be named in Camel Case, or Pascal Case.
+The queries or headers in an API can be named in Camel Case, or Pascal Case.

 To follow the PEP 8 rules as described, an `ahttp_client` package provides a custom component name.